 A few of our Australian colonial neighbours decided that NZ was the place to be so they packed up their things and headed over the Tasman sea to a place we affectionately call Godzone.
 (Also known as Aotearoa or New Zealand.)
 But there was a rumour about the locals that their menu was pretty broad and they weren’t all too fussy about what they ate… So to make sure their was kai (Maori for food) to go round for everyone, the colonials gathered up some rabbits and pigs and sheep and took them on the journey.

 With an ongoing food source organised the first settlers of NZ started to wonder what they would do to earn a living.
 Now back in those days, when ideas were a little different to ours today and people were still on the menu for some and the fur trade was strong for all, it was decided to set up a fur industry by having a go at breeding brushtails in captivity.
 So two by two, the brushtail possum was sent abroad to NZ.
 And as far as that was concerned the colonials may have been on the right track because brushtail possum fur fibres are hollow which gives them a secret weapon against the cold.
-The polar bear is the only other animal with a hollow fur fibre.
-(Save the polar bears we love them!)
+Animals like polar bears and reindeer are the only other kind with a hollow fur fibre.
+(Save the polar bears and the reindeer, we love them!)
 So that probably makes brushtail possum fur the warmest wearable fur in the world.